-Restoration to be Completed Listing - fully restored the price of this guitar will be £499.00 - available for pre-order, pending restoration!
+Restoration to be Completed Listing - pre-ordered, pending restoration!

 This is a much rarer and earlier example of the long-running production Stella H929, in continuous production from 1945 to 1970, without major changes, but this has the characteristic features of the earlier examples from the 'late '40s & early '50s...including the soft V profile neck, more reminiscent of pre-war/1930s guitars, the old style "Stella" logo, no scratchplate (only fitted late'50s on), and black-button tuners.

 The cosmetic condition is superb for a probably 65/70 year old guitar!

 I am now finding that I regularly "pre-sell" my guitars, at the stage where I am still working on them, and although previously I had my doubts, this arrangement has now worked well in quite a number of cases, so I have decided to list some of the guitars coming through the workshop, in advance of them being fully ready, and welcome further enquiries.

 I have sold many '50s and '60s Harmony made Stellas over the years.
 There are many variations of the same basic model.....both those under Harmony's own Stella name, and also the various branded versions of basically the same guitar, with different liveries, for the major Stores/Mail Order companies, including Sears' Silvertone brand, Montgomery Ward's Airline brand, and also under the Regal brand, by this time owned by Fender.
 If you take a look at my current listings and previous sales, you will find a number of these models.
 This model, the Stella H929 is the iconic original for them all!
 Built for a full quarter of a century, right through from 1945 to 1970, with really no basic change, just minor cosmetic adjustments through all those years.